nilenso/vyakaran/domain/DOMAIN.md

 ## What is the "domain"?
 What is a "model"?

+- Domain modeling is the modeling of a domain of interest.
+Not a canonical, overarching domain but a subset you are interested in.
+E.g. a seat can have numbers in a context that mandates assigned seating e.g. flight bookings but not in another which does not e.g. watching a music concert; the domains differ even though they are dealing with the same object i.e. seat.
+The domains differ because the contexts differ.
 - why have a model?
 - why prefer Value Objects?
 - how does good OOP mirror FP (or vice-versa)?